 Superior Talavera is a durable clay product with relief texture that is water-resistant and frost-resistant.
 We recommend Superior Talavera for flooring and outdoor use.
-These tiles are available in multiple sizes and are made to order, requiring a 10-box minimum purchase.
+Buy Talavera tile in multiple sizes.
+They are made to order, requiring a 10-box minimum purchase.
 Allow for an approximate 8-12 week lead time when shopping Talavera tile for sale.